 Guidelines to Ensure Effective Installation of Tower Internals

 A lot of what you learned above can also apply to how you can correctly install column internals.
 How to install tower internals begins with knowing the industry, size and internal column requirements.
 You can contact the experts at MACH Engineering if you have questions while purchasing tower internals.
 Your column internal installation checklist starts with ensuring the levelness of the expandable tray rings, while also making sure the gasket seal rings are at the wall.

 Install the seal tray ring in a way that prevents liquid on the tray from leaking to the one below.
 Commercial tower trays have seals welded to the tower wall already.
 All the trays must be level to support an unimpeded flow of liquid across the deck.
 If the system is uneven, it can compromise the efficiency.
 Try setting the trays outside of the tower in the right order before installation, so you know where each piece goes.
 Column internal installation best practices rely on levelness for accurate readings.

 Other Precautions and Testing

 Taking various precautions while installing the column packing and column internal mechanisms will result in optimal tower performance.
-For example, structured vs. random packing necessitate different strategies.
+For example, structured vs. random packing necessitates different strategies.
 Structured metal packing comes in standardized blocks, making it straightforward to install through a manway.
 We recommend setting out each piece of structured packing before installation to ensure proper configuration.
 Try not to get particulates and dirt into the tower during the installation process, because contaminants can affect the liquid distributors once the tower is in operation.